wasifzaman182/Safety-Critical-Systems/README.md

  ## Different phases in a V-Model
    ### Verification Phases:
-       It involves static analysis technique (review) done without executing code.
-It is the process of evaluation of the product development phase to find whether specified requirements            meet.
+       It involves a static analysis technique (review) done without executing code.
+It is the process of evaluation of the product development phase to find whether specified requirements            are met.
- There are several Varification phases in the V-Model:
+ There are several Verification phases in the V-Model:

    #### Business Requirement Analysis
         1. Initiates the development cycle by aligning product requirements with customer perspectives.
         2. Crucial for understanding and communicating with customers to clarify their needs.
         3. Acceptance test design planning is done during this phase for future acceptance testing.
    #### System Design:
-       1. Begins after clear understanding of product requirements.
+       1. Begins after a clear understanding of product requirements.
        2. Enables comprehensive system design, beneficial for future test case execution.
    #### Architectural Design (High-Level Design - HLD):
        1. Specifies and comprehends architectural specifications.